Market Intelligence Report • Updated: April 2026

 The rebound from January's 90 sales to February's 152 is encouraging — the market is waking up.
 Single-family benchmark prices are holding at $661,000 (+2.2% YoY), which shows that well-positioned homes are maintaining value.
 However, with active inventory up 3.0% year-over-year, competition is real.
 Sellers who price accurately, present well, and are flexible on terms will win.
 Those who overprice will sit and watch the spring market pass them by.

-February's rebound confirms that January's sharp slowdown was largely seasonal rather than structural.
-With sales nearly doubling month-over-month and new listings rising, the Kamloops market is finding its footing heading into the traditionally busier spring season.
-The modest year-over-year sales decline of 3.8% — compared to January's 35.3% drop — signals a significant improvement in market health.
+February's rebound confirmed that January's sharp slowdown was seasonal rather than structural.
+With sales nearly doubling month-over-month and new listings rising 10.1% year-over-year, the Kamloops market entered spring 2026 with improving momentum.
+The modest year-over-year sales decline of 3.8% — compared to January's 35.3% drop — signals a significant improvement in market health heading into the busier season.

-My prediction: Spring 2026 will bring increased activity on both the buying and selling sides.
-Expect single-family prices to hold or tick slightly higher as inventory tightens in desirable neighbourhoods.
-Townhomes and condos may see continued softness in the near term, presenting genuine value opportunities for first-time buyers and investors.
-The key theme for 2026 remains: fundamentals matter — location, condition, and realistic pricing will determine outcomes.
+Kevin's read on spring 2026: Expect increased activity on both the buying and selling sides as the season progresses.
+Single-family prices are holding firm and could tick slightly higher as inventory tightens in desirable neighbourhoods.
+Townhomes and condos continue to present genuine value opportunities for first-time buyers and investors, with the townhome benchmark down 3.7% year-over-year to $483,600.
+The consistent theme remains: location, condition, and accurate pricing will determine outcomes in every segment.

 Cite This Data